DenisYaroshevskiy/trie/README.md

-A nice idea on how to implement a trie.
+A nice idea on how to implement a trie on top of a map.

-By no means production quality, just to show the principle.